- Legislative Ask

 - There are approximately 5 million children with an incarcerated parent.

 - Increased employability through education leads to better jobs and incomes for people returning to our communities.

 - If we pass the REAL Act people will leave prison and enter the workforce with more education and skills.
 That is a formula for success.
 The best form of public safety is opportunity and policies that look at the whole person.

-Cosponsor and include the REAL Act in the reauthorization of the Higher Education Act to pass a full, clean lift of the ban on Pell Grants for all eligible incarcerated and formerly-incarcerated people as a strategy to improve public safety and expand opportunity.
+Cosponsor and include the REAL Act in the reauthorization of the Higher Education Act to pass a full, clean lift of the ban on Pell Grants for all eligible, incarcerated people as a strategy to improve public safety and expand opportunity.

 [*All figures from Vera Institute report: Investing in Futures: Economic and Fiscal Benefits of Postsecondary Education in Prison]